ATV & UTV Wheel Offset: What It Is & How to Read

 • If you’re replacing the stock wheels with same-width wheels and don’t want any changes in the vehicle’s overall width, you should use the same offset as the stock wheels.
 Look for the ET number on the back of the wheel, measure manually, check in the owner’s manual, or ask a dealer to learn the stock wheel offset.

-• If you are installing a lift kit, you will likely need a lower offset wheel.
+• If you install a lift kit, you will likely need a lower offset wheel.

-• You will likely need a lower offset wheel if you install tires more than 1-2 inches up from the stock size.
+• You will likely need a lower offset wheel if you install tires more than 1-2 inches bigger than the stock size.

-• Straight rear axle ATVs typically need wheels with positive offset on the front wheels and negative offset on the rear.
+• Straight rear axle ATVs typically need wheels with positive offsets on the front wheels and negative offsets on the rear.

 • Independent suspension ATVs typically have positive offset front and back.